 with PPowerclass the UE power class as specified in sub-clause 6.2A.1, EIRPmax the applicable maximum EIRP as specified in sub-clause 6.2A.1, MPR as specified in sub-clause 6.2A.2, A-MPR as specified in sub-clause 6.2A.3, P-MPR the power management term for the UE as described in 6.2.4 and TRPmax the maximum TRP for the UE power class as specified in sub-clause 6.2A.1.

 PUMAX is defined as 10*log10(∑pUMAX,fIi),c(j)) for each carrier f (i=1…n) and serving cell c (j=1…m) where pUMAX,fIi),c(j) is linear value of PUMAX,fIi),c(j)

+For intra-band contiguous and non-contiguous UL-CA scenarios where it is critical to prevent drop of the secondary component carrier(s) due to priorization rules in section 7.5 of TS 38.213, a parameter Xmax,f,PCell is defined for the Pcell such that

+Xmax,i,PCell = 10 log10(i) for i=1…n component carriers

+Xmax,i,PCell is the back-off in transmit power applied on the primary component carrier fom PCMAX,f,c.
+This ensure sufficient power allocation is possible on the secondary component carrier(s)

 <End of changes>